 - Do not post photos or videos.
 Any proof that your injuries have not diminished your quality or enjoyment of life can hurt your claims in a civil suit

 - Avoid posting activities on your Facebook page.

-When it comes to Facebook and court cases, the best advice you can take is to eliminate Facebook entirely – especially if you are in doubt as to what you should, and shouldn’t, do.
+When it comes to Facebook and court cases, the best advice you can take is to eliminate Facebook entirely.
+This is especially if you are in doubt as to what you should, and shouldn’t, do.
 If you absolutely feel that you cannot live without your social media accounts, your best option is to set them to “private” to keep the defense from viewing your posts, photos or videos.

 Contact an Experienced New Jersey Personal Injury Attorney Today

-If you are the victim of someone’s negligence and feel you are owed compensation for your pain and suffering, you need an experienced and knowledgeable attorney on your side.
+If you are the victim of someone’s negligence and feel you have an entitlement to compensation for your pain and suffering, you need an experienced and knowledgeable attorney on your side.
 Rossetti & DeVoto, PC is willing to assist you through the process of claiming compensation for your injuries.
 Our New Jersey personal injury attorneys will relentlessly fight for your rights, and make sure that you always come out on top.
 Call us today at (844) 263-6260 for a free, no-obligation consultation.